maz0005/COMP_2710/README.txt

 Note that these projects were completed at an earlier time in my career and does not refelct my coding practices today.
+For any employers, please refer to the 'inventory_project' respository which shows improved practices.